paaatcha/gram-ood/README.md

 Code for the ISIC Skin Image Analysis Workshop  at CVPR 2020.
 Download: soon

-For the Mahalanobis, ODIN, and Baseline, please, refer to:
+For the Mahalanobis, ODIN, and Baseline, please, refer to the following repositories:
 - [ODIN: Out-of-Distribution Detector for Neural Networks](https://github.com/facebookresearch/odin)
 - [A Simple Unified Framework for Detecting Out-of-Distribution Samples and Adversarial Attacks](https://github.com/pokaxpoka/deep_Mahalanobis_detector/)